iivanoo/covid-apps-observer/data/data_us/reports/resources/com.proudcrowd.care___2.5/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.proudcrowd.care 2 reviews"/>
 </p>

+> Hasn't loaded anything in 3 days not impressed.<br> :date: __2020-05-22 14:57:46__

+> This app would make sense if it correctly tracked where you were.
+It needs an update to better track it also for walking.
+Poor and elderly won't use this nor will people who refuse so information will be limited.
+Needs an upgrade to let you know if you've been around someone with Coronavirus.
+Good idea but needs fixing<br> :date: __2020-05-21 05:24:02__

+> This app does not record all the places I've been.
+I was in 5 different businesses in one day for more than 15 minutes and it did not record them .
+This app has a few bugs...I write down mow.<br> :date: __2020-05-20 22:58:49__

+> Inaccurate<br> :date: __2020-05-19 18:09:09__

+> Does not work in NJ<br> :date: __2020-05-18 02:41:29__

 > Doesn't log locations all the time.
 Even after I have been there for over ten minutes.
 Not very dependable .<br> :date: __2020-05-13 18:15:39__

 > I'm not sure if it's just the app for Android but most days it doesn't even recognize that I have been anywhere!
 My Bluetooth is on, what's going on?<br> :date: __2020-05-13 02:08:21__